bethtelford/helo-redo/README.md

    * The '/dashboard' path should render the Dashboard component.
    * The '/post/:postid' path should render the Post component.
    * The '/new' path should render the Form component.
-   * The '/edit/:postid' path should render the Form component.
 * Open App.js and change what you're bringing into the component.
    * Remove Auth, Dashboard, Form, and Post from the component.
    * Instead bring in routes from routes.js and render it instead of the other components.